Public Lecture: Scotland’s recent fossil finds

 In the last few years, very exciting new fossil finds have been made in several locations in Scotland, unlocking the secrets of key moments in evolution.
 In Skye and the Inner Hebrides, new reptile and mammal finds from the middle Jurassic add important knowledge about this time period which is sparsely represented elsewhere.
 In the Scottish Borders, new tetrapod fossils help fill ‘Romer’s Gap’ and demonstrate the migration of vertebrate life onto land and the evolution of our first five-fingered ancestors.
 And the pavements of Edinburgh and other urban areas are providing new Devonian fish fossils and furthering our understanding of life in Devonian lakes.

-Tickets £5, free for students and under 18s.
-Book now via Brown Paper Tickets.
+Tickets £5, free for students and under 18s: Advance booking recommended – book now via Brown Paper Tickets